bilgino/angularforddd/README.md

 - It's based on a root entity and typically acts as a cluster of related domain entities and value objects
 - It's global identity, state, lifecycle and receives the name of the bounded context
 - It's modeled around protecting business invariants, encapsulation and data integrity
-- It validates all incoming actions and ensures that modifications don't contradict business rules
+- It validates all incoming actions and ensures that modifications don't contradict business invariants
-- All possible invariants must be satisfied for each state change, when one part is updated, other parts might also need to be updated
+- All possible business invariants must be satisfied for each state change, when one part is updated, other parts might too
 - The internal state can only be mutated by the public interface of the root aggregate
-- Objects from outside can't make changes to inside objects they can only change the root object
+- Objects from outside can't make changes to inside objects, they can only change the root object
-- Each use case should have only one aggregate, but can use other aggregates to retrieve information
+- Each use case should have only one aggregate but can use other aggregates to retrieve information
-- Multiple aggregates can reuse one value object
+- Multiple aggregates can reuse a value object
 - Each aggregate root gets its own repository

-The aggregate spans objects relevant to the use case and its domain rules:
+The aggregate spans objects relevant to the use case and its business invariants:

 ![](src/assets/images/Aggregate_BR.PNG)